Stop Searching. Start Trusting.

 Sec7

-MCP Toolbox for Databases is an open-source server enabling AI agents to interact with various databases through defined tools, simplifying development, improving performance, and enhancing security for Gen AI applications.
+MCP Toolbox for Databases is an open-source server that enables AI agents to interact with various databases by providing a centralized control plane for connection pooling, authentication, and simplified tool development.

 Setup Requirements